Greek Yogurt Chicken

 Instructions

-- Zest and juice the 1 large lemon.
-Measure out the ½ cup Greek yogurt and 2 tablespoons olive oil ½ teaspoon garlic powder, ½ teaspoon onion powder, ¼ teaspoon dill, ¼ teaspoon oregano, ¼ teaspoon paprika, ¼ teaspoon sea salt, ¼ teaspoon black pepper.
-Mix all the marinade ingredients together in a medium sized bowl until fully combined.
+- In a medium-sized bowl, zest and juice 1 large lemon.
+Add ½ cup Greek yogurt, 2 tablespoons olive oil, ½ teaspoon garlic powder, ½ teaspoon onion powder, ¼ teaspoon dill, ¼ teaspoon oregano, ¼ teaspoon paprika, ¼ teaspoon sea salt, and ¼ teaspoon black pepper.
+Whisk the ingredients well to combine.

-- Set the 1 ½ lbs. boneless chicken thighs in a rimmed glass or plastic container (not reactive metal).
-Pour the marinade onto the chicken, turning the chicken so that it’s completed coated on all sides.
+- Set 1 ½ lbs. boneless skinless chicken thighs in a rimmed glass, gallon sized zip top bag, or ceramic dish (not reactive metal).
+Pour marinade over the chicken, then turn the thighs over to be sure they are coated on all sides.

 - Once the chicken is cooked to a safe internal temperature of 165°F (74°C), it's ready to enjoy!
 Remove it from the heat and let it rest for a few minutes before slicing.